-“In my experience, changes to regulation are generally seen by investors as increasing risk – whether they are good or bad changes,” Regina Finn, a director at London-based consultancy Lucerna Partners and former Ofwat chief executive, said.
-So, “by virtue of the fact that change is happening at all – the answer is yes”.
+“In my experience, changes to regulation are generally seen by investors as increasing risk – whether they are good or bad changes,” said Regina Finn, a director at London-based consultancy Lucerna Partners and former chief executive of UK water regulator Ofwat.
+So is the risk increasing?
+“By virtue of the fact that change is happening at all – the answer is yes.”

 To mitigate that risk, Finn advises investors to engage with regulators at an early stage – when frameworks or policies are being designed or existing frameworks are being revised.

-The stage when individual decisions affecting individual firms are being made is too late.
-“Complaining at this stage is wasted effort,” Finn said.
+The stage when individual decisions affecting specific firms are being made is too late: “Complaining at this stage is wasted effort.”

 ESG: Asking the right questions

-“There are very few investors who don’t ask about ESG, but, over time, more and more investors will ask the right questions.”
-That comment from Sandra Lowe, investor relations director at InfraRed Capital Partners, elegantly sums up the ESG state of play.
-Which is to say it’s high on everyone’s agenda, with LPs ranking managers on their ESG prowess.
+“There are very few investors who don’t ask about ESG but, over time, more and more investors will ask the right questions.”
+That comment from Sandra Lowe, investor relations director at InfraRed Capital Partners, elegantly sums up the state of play when it comes to environmental, social and governance issues – which is to say, they are high on everyone’s agenda, with LPs ranking managers on their ESG prowess.
 But challenges remain on everything from benchmarking to data collection.

-Unfortunately, that also means, as Mercer’s Catherine Lloyd put it, that there is “still a lot of box ticking and self-certification” going on.
+Unfortunately, that also means, as Catherine Lloyd, principal at management consultancy Mercer, put it, that there is “still a lot of box ticking and self-certification” going on.